alvarogzp/git-sign-commits/README.md

-In case it is of interest to someone, here is what I did to get it running:
+Here is what I did to get it running:

  1. **Create a new GPG key**